lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_home_page_clinic_selection.gif?raw=true)](#DontLink)

+## To make selections & view data for your Team, go through Steps #2-4.
+We will show you the steps but your Team's Clinics have been bookmarked for today's session.

 ### 2. Selecting & Viewing your Team Data
 - Now, use the columns to select the clinics that make up your team.